Other Society Task Groups

 • Co-Chair – Diversity, Equity, and Inclusion Task Group

-• Advisor – EMN Committee
+• Treasurer – EMN Committee

 Candice Ulmer Holland